pmahnke/stmgrts/_posts/2009/2009-09-24-flikz_film_nite_continues_at_orleans_house_gallery.md

 Flikz is aimed at young people between 12 and 19, and is a great activity taking place on the last Wednesday of every month from 6:00 to 8.30: and the next one will take place next Wednesday 30<sup>th</sup> September .

 It is completely free, and there will be snacks for those attending.
 The idea is to give young people the opportunity to meet in a safe environment after school, and enjoy a film.
-This month’s choice is:-
+This month's choice is:-

 **BE KIND REWIND** Cert 12, starring Jack Black

-The Stables Gallery will remain open until 8:30, and we are currently showcasing Ashley Davies: ‘Without Words’ A new body of work with urban imagery as the starting point and those attending FLIKZ can view this show.
+The Stables Gallery will remain open until 8:30, and we are currently showcasing Ashley Davies: 'Without Words' A new body of work with urban imagery as the starting point and those attending FLIKZ can view this show.